-- Notice the ‘ghosted’ notes, marked in drum notation (the first few are circled).
+- Notice the ‘ghosted’ notes, marked in drum notation.
+They’re important in establishing the groove.

-- Get the notes down first, then work on feeling the groove.
+- Get the notes down first; once you have them more or less committed to memory, work on feeling the groove.

 - Try playing along with a funk drum loop.
 See if you can play ‘in the pocket’: try holding back just a bit behind the beat.

 - Try adding your own variations in terms of motif and rhythm.
 You could keep it really simple to start with: maybe just a B flat in the left hand and the A flat above in the right.
 It doesn’t need to be rhymically busy.
 Leave space.

-The figure above demonstrates a foundational bebop pattern called ‘enclosures’.
-There are a couple of them here, marked with brackets.
+The phrase below demonstrates a foundational jazz pattern called ‘enclosures’.
+There are a couple of them here, marked with brackets:

-The basic idea is that you move around a ‘target’ note, starting below then moving above, or vice versa.
+The basic idea is that you move around a target or destination note, starting a whole- or half-step below then moving above, or vice versa.
+An enclosure can have three notes, or you can extend the melody with additional notes, before arriving at the destination note.